phoward/phoward/README.md

 I'm a product executive focused on building products, platforms, teams, and new business capabilities inside complex enterprises.

-My work has centered on helping organizations navigate major technology transitions, from broadband and mobile to digital platforms and, today, enterprise AI.
+My work focuses on helping organizations navigate major technology transitions, from broadband and mobile to digital platforms and, today, enterprise AI.
 I enjoy turning emerging technologies into practical products that create value for customers, employees, and businesses.

 This GitHub is where I share practical experiments, tools, frameworks, and workflows related to enterprise AI, product management, and product leadership.